 You can click Trash at the bottom of the menu to display notes and notebooks that have been deleted.
 Clicking any deleted item displays options to Permanently delete or Undelete the selected item at the bottom of the panel.

-Notebooks are groups of notes that have been gathered together based on highlighting style, palette, topic, or other feature.
+Notebooks (referred to in earlier versions of Logos as Notes documents) are groups of notes that have been gathered together based on highlighting style, palette, topic, or other feature.
 It’s possible to have notes that are not connected to a notebook, just as it’s possible for notebooks to be empty.

 All of your notes and highlights can be displayed within your resources by toggling the visual filters display on.
 Notice that this menu also includes the option to display or hide community notes from your Faithlife Groups.